Stochastic modeling of superconducting qudits in the dispersive regime: Unconditioned Master Equation

-for $a \neq b$.
-In addition, by assuming that $T_{1,ab} = 1/\gamma_{1,ab}$ is much longer than the other decoherence timescales, we have removed the qutrit decay terms and have lumped the extra dephasing rates $\gamma_{1,ab}/2$ with the pure dephasing rates $\gamma_{\phi,ab}$ to define $\gamma_{2,ab} = \gamma_{\phi,ab} +\gamma_{1,ab}/2$ for $(a,b) \in \{(g,e),(g,f),(e,f)\}$.
+Note, for example, that $\tilde{\gamma}_{2,ge}$ is not the total decay rate of the $g$-$e$ coherence because $\tilde{\gamma}_{2,gf}$ and $\tilde{\gamma}_{2,ef}$ will also influences the $g$-$e$ coherence through the master equation.
 In the Appendices, two approaches to solving the master equation are discussed: The first method, which requires less algebra, is the method of positive $P$-representation, typically used when a harmonic oscillator is driven into a coherent state \cite{PhysRevA.74.042318}.
 The long-$T_1$ assumption is used for the derivation to have a closed-form solution.
 In contrast, the second method, introduced in \cite{PhysRevA.77.012112}, relies on the resonator displacement operator and allows one to solve Eq.(\ref{eq:general_qutrit_cavity_master_equation_main}) with $\gamma_{1,ab}$ included.

 The effective Hamiltonian of a qutrit coupled with a resonator in the dispersive regime subject to a readout probe (under the RWA) is given by

 where we have set the zero-energy reference to be the ground-state energy of the dressed system and used $\tilde{\omega}_{\text{q}} = \Tilde{\omega}_{e} - \Tilde{\omega}_{g}$ to denote the qubit frequency with the Lamb shift included.
 To address the second-excited state $\ket{f}$, we also introduce the anharmonicity $\alpha_{\text{q}} = (\Tilde{\omega}_{f} - \Tilde{\omega}_{e}) - 2 \tilde{\omega}_{\text{q}}$, which is negative for a transmon.
 The last term in Eq.(\ref{eq:effective_hamiltonian_in_dispersive_with_drive}) represents the readout signal sent to the resonator with frequency $\omega_{\text{d}}$ and amplitude (in terms of the square root of the average photon flux) $\bar{a}_{\text{in}}$.
 It is assumed that the readout signal can be modeled by a classical signal \cite{PRXQuantum.2.040202, gardiner2004quantum} (i.e., the stiff-pump limit) and the imaginary frequency added to the resonator due to the decay is negligible since $\kappa \ll \omega_{\text{r}}$.
 Moreover, for a transmon-type qudit, we use the fact that the dispersive shift is a linear function of the number of excitations in the qudit, i.e., the cavity frequency shifts by $\chi_{\text{qr}}$ when exited from $\ket{g}$ to $\ket{e}$ and shifts by $2\chi_{\text{qr}}$ when exited from $\ket{g}$ to $\ket{f}$.
 We emphasize that the two methods used to solve the master equation are still valid even if the dispersive shift scales nonlinearly.